kayla-manning/election-analysis-2020/posts/intro.md

 Of course, the additional context of COVID-19, racial protests, and economic turmoil add additional noise not captured in the trends observed between 2012 and 2016.
 However, patterns of the past lay the groundwork for the future, and studying partisan shifts in states may prove worthwhile when anticipating the results in November.

+[^1]: While this analysis focuses solely on the 2012 and 2016 elections, the dataset contains state-by-state data on the presidential popular vote from 1948 to 2016.
 [^bignote]: The magnitude of the Democratic shift in Utah likely owes itself to the individual candidates running for office in 2012 and 2016 rather than partisan shifts across the state.
 Approximately [69%](https://newsroom.churchofjesuschrist.org/facts-and-statistics/state/utah) of Utah's population identifies with the Church of Jesus Christ of Latter-Day Saints.
 Mitt Romney, a Mormon, ran as the Republican candidate in 2012 and likely energized this base of voters.
 In 2016, Evan McMullin, a Mormon conservative, received [21.5%](https://www.270towin.com/states/Utah) of the vote as a third-party candidate.
-While Donald Trump did win Utah in 2016, but he failed to energize the Mormon base as effectively as Romney in 2012 and McMullin in 2016.
+While Donald Trump did win Utah in 2016, he failed to energize the Mormon base as effectively as Romney in 2012 and McMullin in 2016.